oracle-livelabs/goldengate/ai-agent-data-streams/create-zeroetl/create-zeroetl.md

   * Confirm that replicated schemas and data are available in the target ADW for downstream use.

 > **Tips:**
+>

-  * Ensure that you enter names and values as directed.
+> * Ensure that you enter names and values as directed.
-  * When using SQL Developer, always click **Run script**, not Run statement, to ensure that you run the entire script.
+>  * When using SQL Developer, always click **Run script**, not Run statement, to ensure that you run the entire script.

+### Prerequisites

+Before you begin this lab:

+* Ensure that you have followed the instructions in the Get Started lab to log in to the workshop environment.
+You can ignore multifactor authentication, but do reset your password when prompted.
+* Check that you're logged in to the correct region.
+Refer to the Reservation Information panel to check your assigned region, then change regions in the Oracle Cloud console if needed.

 ## Task 1: Create the pipeline